automation64/container64/README.md

 ## Overview

-**Container64** is a catalog of container images for infrastructure management, development and testing.
+**Container64** is a catalog of purpose build container images for infrastructure management, development and testing.

 ### Container Catalog